Need a place to store all your garden seeds? I have the perfect DIY Seed Storage that’s easy to do and the perfect size.

 And then I found it.
 A plastic CD container with a lid that snaps on and will allow the seed packets to lay on their sides.

-The plastic snap on lid will keep the seeds from being exposed to spills or high humidity in my fridge.
+The plastic snap-on lid will keep the seeds from being exposed to spills or high humidity in my fridge.
 Its good practice to store seeds in a dry cool place.
-Since its so hot and humid here most of the year, I keep the seeds in the fridge.
+Since it’s so hot and humid here most of the year, I keep the seeds in the fridge.
+I also have some seeds in prescription bottles that are easy to make.

 What an easy project and didn’t take me days to do and the total cost was less than $5.00 for the plastic CD container.